emubns, a Braille 'n Speak synth emulator

 and one of their features was being able to receive vocalization instructions

-from a PC over an RS-232 link. emubns is exclusively focused on this single
+from a PC over a RS-232 link. emubns is exclusively focused on this single

 feature.